elm-community/elm-faq/index.md

-### How do I know what package name to use for `elm package install`?
+### How do I know what package name to use for `elm install`?
-Search on [package.elm-lang.org](http://package.elm-lang.org/) for the module name and use the package name that you find there.
+Search on [package.elm-lang.org](https://package.elm-lang.org/) for the module name and use the package name that you find there.